 Yes, you can still create a fall mood with the simplest of white settings.
 Just go monochromatic with your fall colors — additions of orange vases and amber glasses will provide a distinctly autumnal vibe.

 A Jumble Of Statement Centerpieces

 Rather than get too fancy with your dinnerware, simply focus on the centerpieces to make things easier.
 A few statement vases, sculptures, and bowls scattered throughout the middle of the table (preferably with some traditional fall tones mixed in) will add interest without going overboard.

 A Single Pop Of Jewel Tones

-It doesn’t get much more minimal than this tablescape by Zara Home — yet it’s still distinctly seasonal.
-That’s thanks to the one addition of jewel-toned flowers; otherwise, the setting simply features cream-colored dinnerware and clear glass in a soft neutral setting.
+It doesn’t get much more minimal than this tablescape by West Elm — yet it’s still distinctly seasonal.
+That’s thanks to the one addition of jewel-toned flowers and a singular vase; otherwise, the setting simply features stone-colored dinnerware and clear glass in a soft neutral setting.